 How Did It Start?

-What Are Its Aims?
+What Are Race to Zero's Aims?

-Signing up for the Race to Zero means also signing up to the Climate Ambition Alliance, a coalition set up in 2019 to encourage nations to increase ambition in their Nationally Determined Contributions (NDCs) as established in the Paris Agreement.
+Signing up for the Race to Zero means also signing up to the Climate Ambition Alliance, a coalition launched in 2019 to encourage nations to increase ambition in their Nationally Determined Contributions (NDCs) as established in the Paris Agreement.
 NDCs are the updated pledges nations must make every five years for reducing emissions.
 Find out more about NDCs here.

 How Can Groups Get Involved?